 American Country interior design style

-early american interiors
+early American interiors

 Woodwork is a good place to begin.
 Walls and floors of warm, plain pine boards, unfinished for a true pioneer look or stained for a more refined feeling, provide a backdrop for whatever homespun furnishings and accessories catch your fancy.